phaubertin/jinue/doc/syscalls/receive.md

 ## Errors

-* JINUE_EBADF if the specified descriptor is invalid or does not refer to an IPC endpoint.
+* JINUE_EBADF if the specified descriptor is invalid, or does not refer to an IPC endpoint, or is closed.
-* JINUE_EIO if the specified descriptor is closed or the IPC endpoint no longer exists.
+* JINUE_EIO if the IPC endpoint no longer exists.
 * JINUE_E2BIG if a message was available but it was too large for the receive buffer.
 * JINUE_EPERM if the process to which the calling thread belongs is not the